Why is ag secretary Vilsack so afraid of a plan to cut pesticides and meat?

 A year before that spasm of approvals, Human Rights Watch had already issued a scathing assessment of Brazil’s wild-west pesticide regime.
 “Of the 10 most widely used pesticides in Brazil in 2016, nine are considered highly hazardous pesticides by the NGO Pesticide Action Network International,” HRW found.
 “Of these 10, four are not authorized for use in Europe, indicating how hazardous several are considered by some standards.”
 In rural areas, “ordinary people going about their daily routines face toxic exposures from pesticide applications that frequently occur in immediate proximity to their homes, schools, and workplaces.”

 Given the steamrolling of the Amazon and the pesticide free-for-all, Vilsack is essentially embracing the agriculture policies of what counts as a rogue state in climate- and broader environmental-policy terms.
-At a time when climate change can’t be ignored—with droughts, floods, and fires menacing our key farming regions—a Democratic agriculture secretary is ambling down the same pesticide-laden path trod by Trump.
+At a time when climate change can’t be ignored—with droughts, floods, and fires menacing our key farming regions—a Democratic agriculture secretary is ambling down the same pesticide-scented path trod by Trump.

 Silvia Secchi, a natural resource economist at the University of Iowa, has been following the US-EU beef over the Farm to Fork since last year, and is the co-author of a paper pushing back on the Trump administration’s critique of the program.
 She’s not too happy about the Biden administration’s campaign against Farm to Fork, either—or the allies it has picked up in the effort.
 “It’s appalling that for all its purported concern about climate change, this administration has aligned with a government that has wrecked policies put in place to reduce deforestation in the Amazon,” she told me.
 “For us to go and ally with them on these issues really tells you that the Biden administration has not seriously considered the long-term implications of having an ex-[dairy] lobbyist like Vilsack in charge of the USDA.”